all pictures courtesy of Michel Craipeau (Flickr dec 2008).

 * Dan Aubin's personal website (in french), with many pictures and an analytic description of the different kinds of creations she makes.
 This website has no biographical data, and neither could I find them elsewhere.

-* On Flickr a photostream of Michel Craipeau
+* On Flickr a photostream by Michel Craipeau

-* A video showing the decorations on Daily Motion
+* On Daily Motion a video showing the decorations

 P.S.
 Gaston Chaissac in the museum of les Sables d'Olonne